About the author:

-Morgans clients can login to view our detailed report and upgraded share price target for Spark Infrastructure (SKI).
-Alternatively, please contact your nearest Morgans office for access.
+Morgans clients can login to view our detailed report and share price target for Spark Infrastructure (SKI).
+Alternatively, please contact your Morgans adviser or nearest Morgans office for access.

 Disclaimer: The information contained in this report is provided to you by Morgans Financial Limited as general advice only, and is made without consideration of an individual's relevant personal circumstances.
 Morgans Financial Limited ABN 49 010 669 726, its related bodies corporate, directors and officers, employees, authorised representatives and agents (“Morgans”) do not accept any liability for any loss or damage arising from or in connection with any action taken or not taken on the basis of information contained in this report, or for any errors or omissions contained within.
 It is recommended that any persons who wish to act upon this report consult with their Morgans investment adviser before doing so.